R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/README.md

 >> `[ ] web server                `<br>
 >> `[*] SSH server                `<br>
 >> `[*] standard system utilities `
 - Deselect all preselected options except for the last, and install the predefined SSH collection (OpenSSH).
-The `standard system utilities` option gives us access to the **man** pages of the commands.
+The `standard system utilities` option gives us access to the **man** pages of the commands.<br>
   Alternatively, just deselect everything; later on you may install the precise packages yourself.

 #### A.2.m Configuring grub-pc